mishra1683/mishra1683/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science at SRM Univesity.\
+🎓 &nbsp;I'm currently working at Natwest Group as Senior Analyst .\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at am6703@srmist.edu.in!
+✉️ &nbsp;You can shoot me an email at aditya.radiant9@gmail.com!
 I'll try to respond as soon as I can.

 #### 🔭 I’m currently looking for new opportunities . <br>